xyzgee/Weather-Forecast-Web/README.md

-#Weather-Forecasting-Website
+#WEATHER-FORECASTING-WEB
 ------------------------------------------
-This repo consists of a prototype for creating a web application based on weather forecasting which is based on OpenWeather API
+A weather forecasting website which is used to display the present weather data by giving the input on different cities.
+It is built using HTML, CSS and JavaScript and OpenWeatherAPI (an open-source api which fetches the entire weather data from its server)